renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 kernel8.img is the default kernel to start for normal 64 bit Linux distributions.

-For baremetal, the defaults are as follows:
+For bare metal, the defaults are as follows:

 | Board  | Architecture     | Image            |
 |--------|------------------|------------------|